-In this tutorial we will show you how to install PostgreSQL on your Debian 9 server.
+In this tutorial, we will show you how to install PostgreSQL on your Debian 9 server.
 For those of you who didn’t know, PostgreSQL is a free, open-source object-relational database management system (object-RDBMS), similar to MySQL, and is standards-compliant and extensible.
 It is commonly used as a back-end for web and mobile applications.
 PostgreSQL, or ‘Postgres’ as it is nicknamed, adopts the ANSI/ISO SQL standards together, with the revisions.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation PostgreSQL on a Debian 9 (Stretch) server.
+I will show you through the step by step installation of PostgreSQL on a Debian 9 (Stretch) server.

 Install PostgreSQL on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:

 PostgreSQL is available in the default repositories.
 Now, Install PostgreSQL packages using apt-get:

 Start the PostgreSQL service also needs to be enabled to start on reboot using the following command:

 Now we can confirm the installation using some commands.
 They are given below:

 ps -ef | grep postgre